Joint Focus: Knee

 - When you are finished, slide up the wall by walking your feet in and straightening your legs

 Strength is just one component of healthy knees.
 Another is flexibility.
-This does not mean flexibility in the joint itself, but in the muscles surrounding the knee.
-The most important muscle group to stretch is the quadriceps “ the four muscles that make up the front of the thigh.
-These muscles all connect to the top of the knee, and can pull the kneecap (patella) up when they are too tight.
-It's also important to stretch the hamstrings “ the muscles on the back of the thigh, as well as the abductors (inner thigh) and the IT Band (Ilio-Tibial Band) on the outer thigh.
+This does not mean flexibility in the joint itself but in the muscles surrounding the knee.
+The most important muscle group to stretch is the quadriceps; the four muscles that make up the front of the thigh.
+These muscles all connect to the top of the knee and can pull the kneecap (patella) up when they are too tight.
+It's also important to stretch the hamstrings - the muscles on the back of the thigh - as well as the adductors (inner thigh) and the IT Band (Ilio-Tibial Band) on the outer thigh.